Anti-corruption campaign under Xi Jinping: Prevalence of party chiefs from provincial capitals

+Inner Mongolia

+From January 2020 to October 2020, 534 cadres in Inner Mongolia were investigated for corruption related to dealings in the coal industry.

+Hunan

+In December 2013, 512 out of 529 delegates at the Henyang Prefecture People's Congress in Hunan were disqualified due to allegations of vote-buying.

+Macau

+As part of the anti-corruption campaign, in December 2014, central government officials met with local officials in Macau and reached an agreement allowing the central economic crimes bureau to have real-time access to all transactions in Macau involving UnionPay cards.
+UnionPay transactions had previously been a primary tool for gray-market money transfers from Macau to the rest of China.

+Central State-owned enterprises

+Central SOEs were investigated as part of the campaign.
+The Central Commission for Discipline Inspection began inspections of two central SOEs in 2013, ten in 2014, 43 in 2015, 42 (and the State-owned Assets Supervision and Administration Commission itself) in 2019, and 27 central SOEs in 2023.

+From the beginning of the campaign through 2017, twelve top executives of core central SOEs were removed from office based on corruption charges.

 Critical analysis

 Reaction to the campaign has been mixed.
 It is believed to enjoy popular support among most ordinary Chinese, but has raised some concerns in the country's legal community.
 Much of the press coverage surrounding the campaign has included speculation over its aims and the political and economic effects of the campaign.
-Other observers have noted that the campaign takes place outside of the framework of legal due process, and that the campaign addresses only the symptoms and not the systemic causes of the problem.

-According to historian and sinologist Wang Gungwu, Xi Jingping inherited a political party that was faced with pervasive corruption and in danger of collapse.
+According to historian and sinologist Wang Gungwu, Xi Jinping inherited a political party that was faced with pervasive corruption and in danger of collapse.
 Xi and the new generational leaders aimed to eliminate corruption at the higher levels of the CCP because of their belief that only the party was capable of governing China, and that a collapse of the party would be disastrous for the Chinese people.
 Wang further adds, "Xi Jinping obviously believes that his anti-corruption campaign was vital to enable him to save the Party."